robertwtucker/kafka2scaler/README.md

 Aaand we're done!
 You have now successfully sent a message to Inspire Scaler via Apache Kafka!
 Congratulations!

+## Areas for Further Study and/or Investigation

+Obviously, a customer's production implementation will involve many more requirements and much more complexity than the simple proof of connectivity undertaken with this guide.
+Some areas for further investigation and validation are included in the sections below.

+### Calling Scaler with Authentication Enabled

+### Creating a Response Object in Scaler and Publishing it to Kafka

 ## Using the Docker Demo Environment

 In order to provide ready access to a Kafka environment for testing this integration, a Docker Compose file that creates a single-node instance of Apache Kafka along with an Apache Zookeeper server is included with the project assets.
 The Zookeeper server is required by Kafka to support many of the distributed features (leader elections, partitions, etc.).